taehyeok-jang/gtdb/README.md

 # gtdb

 gtdb is a toy relational database system built from scratch for educational purposes.
-It implements core database system components such as external sorting, logging and recovery, and concurrency control — motivated by [BuzzDB](https://buzzdb-docs.readthedocs.io/index.html).
+It implements core database system components such as external sorting, logging and recovery, concurrency control, and query optimization — motivated by [BuzzDB](https://buzzdb-docs.readthedocs.io/index.html).

 # Features